Article I – Duties of the Directors

 - The Group Chairpersons4 shall be responsible for the Special Interest Groups programs and the maintenance of a written account thereof.

-- The Membership Chairperson4 shall be responsible for identifying prospective members and assisting with membership application: shall assist Treasurer, as required. in maintaining the Society’s membership roster.3
+- The Membership Chairperson4 shall be responsible for identifying prospective members and assisting with membership application: shall assist the Treasurer, as required. in maintaining the Society’s membership roster.3

-- The Director of Public Affairs shall correspond with media and be responsible for publicizing programs, events and other activities of the Society to the community-at-large.
+- The Director of Public Affairs shall correspond with media and be responsible for publicizing programs, events, and other activities of the Society to the community-at-large.
 The Director shall also assist the Newsletter editor by soliciting and editing special feature newsletter submissions and reporting on Society programs of interest to the entire membership.4

-- The Webmaster shall be responsible for building and maintaining the Society’s Internet website, which includes news about the society, the annual meeting schedule, contact information and such other content as deemed appropriate to promote the club and be of convenience to its members.5
+- The Webmaster shall be responsible for building and maintaining the Society’s Internet website, which includes news about the society, the annual meeting schedule, contact information, and such other content as deemed appropriate to promote the club and be of convenience to its members.5

-- The Annual Report Editor shall be responsible for producing an annual report of the Society which includes the final reports of the President, the Treasurer, the Group Chairpersons and such other officers and individuals as are of interest to members.
+- The Annual Report Editor shall be responsible for producing an annual report of the Society which includes the final reports of the President, the Treasurer, the Group Chairpersons, and such other officers and individuals as are of interest to members.
 It shall also contain the final results of the competitions and a listing of the awards and recipients and an official listing of the coming year’s assigned topics.5

 Article II – Standing Committees